Free Will in Ancient Thought

 "What then is your own?
 The use of impressions (χρῆσις φαντασιῶν)"

-"God had need of irrational animals to make use of appearances (χρωμένων ταῖς φαντασίαις), but of us to understand the use of appearances" (Discourses I.6).
+"God had need of irrational animals to make use of impressions (χρωμένων ταῖς φαντασίαις), but of us to understand the use of impressions" (Discourses I.6).

 χρῆσις τῶν φαντασιών, chrēsis tōn phantasiōn.